mnot/I-D/capport-problem/draft.md

 ---
-title: Before You Log In, Here's A Brief Message From Our Sponsors!
+title: We Are All Just Prisoners Here, of Our Own Device(s)
 abbrev: CAPPORT Problem Statement
 docname: draft-nottingham-capport-problem-01
 date: 2016